hiim-hr/suMRak/README.md

  ## BrukKit Components

 BrukKit contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRI data to only one.
+> [!IMPORTANT]
+> BrukKit comes with its own carefully written [MANUAL], which explains all of the components in detail, and provides workflow steps recommended for success.

  ------------------------------------------------------------------------

  ### Segmenter

 The segmenter tab allows you to easily segment the brain, hemispheres and regions of interest.
-Use traditional polygonal marking or speed things up using integrated K-means clustering - it's your choice.
+Use traditional polygonal marking or speed things up using integrated 2D/3D K-means clustering - it's your choice.

 ### Volumetry